pedrobcst/pedrobcst.github.io/_pages/home.md

 ---
 Hello!
 Welcome to my personal page.
 My name is Pedro, and I`m currently (as of time of writing) \\
-a second year PhD student in Materials Science and Engineering, at the National Institute for Materials Science (NIMS) / University of Tsukuba in Tsukuba, Japan.
+a second year PhD in Materials Science and Engineering, at the National Institute for Materials Science (NIMS) / University of Tsukuba in Tsukuba, Japan.

 My current work involves in optimizing/searching magnetocaloric materials for possible use in solid-state hydrogen liquefaction systems.
 To achieve this, I mostly work with using data-driven models (constructed on experimental data), together with "traditional" methods (ie. chemical substituion)